Pictures at an Exhibition: Recording of the original manuscript

+Further notable recordings exist from Theodore Kuchar, Valery Gergiev, Rafael Kubelík, Fritz Reiner and Riccardo Muti.

 Arrangements and interpretations

 The first musician to arrange Mussorgsky's Pictures at an Exhibition for orchestra was the Russian composer and conductor Mikhail Tushmalov.
 However, his version (first performed in 1891 and possibly produced as early as 1886 when he was a student of Rimsky-Korsakov) does not include the entire suite: Only seven of the ten "pictures" are present, leaving out "Gnomus", "Tuileries", and "Cattle", and all the Promenades are omitted except for the last one, which is used in place of the first.

 The next orchestration was undertaken by the British conductor Henry Wood in 1915.
 He recorded a few sections of his arrangement on a pair of acoustic Columbia 78rpm discs in 1920.
 However, he withdrew his version when Maurice Ravel's orchestration was published, and banned every public performance in the 1930s in deference to Ravel's work.
 Wood's arrangement has also been recorded by the London Philharmonic Orchestra under Nicholas Braithwaite and issued on the Lyrita label.
 All but the first of the Promenade movements were omitted and other passages extensively re-composed.
 Wood's orchestration was once described by Gordon Jacob as "superior to Ravel's in picturesqueness and vividness", with its off-stage camel-bells in "Cattle" and grand organ in "The Great Gate of Kyiv".

 The first person to orchestrate the piece in its entirety was the Slovenian-born conductor and violinist Leo Funtek, who finished his version in 1922 while living and working in Finland.

 The version by Maurice Ravel, produced in 1922 on a commission by Serge Koussevitzky, represents a virtuoso effort by a master colourist.
 The orchestration has proved the most popular in the concert hall and on record.

 Ravel omitted the Promenade between "Samuel Goldenberg and Schmuÿle" and "Limoges" and applied artistic license to some particulars of dynamics and notation.
 His instrumental colors—a trumpet solo for the opening Promenade, dark woodwind tones for passages suggesting Orthodox chant, the piccolo and high strings for the children's "chicks in shells"—are widely admired.
 The influence of Ravel's version may often be discerned in subsequent versions of the suite.

 Koussevitzky's commission, worked out with the publishers of the piano suite, gave him sole conducting rights for several years.
 He conducted the first performance in Paris on October 19, 1922.
 He published Ravel's score himself and in 1930 made the first recording of it with the Boston Symphony Orchestra.
 The exclusive nature of his commission prompted the release of a number of contemporary versions by other arrangers until Ravel's became generally available.